-With over 8 million Instagram business profiles in existence, the world’s most popular photo-sharing app is a hub of activity for brands, big and small, each vying for a large share of eyeballs and market share.
+With over 8 million Instagram business profiles, the world’s most popular photo-sharing app is a hub of activity for big and small brands, each vying for a large share of eyeballs and market share.
 With so many brands competing for attention, it is but natural that there is a lot of clutter and noise, and cutting through it is only possible by putting together a killer Instagram marketing strategy.

 Some essential guidelines for devising a profitable Instagram marketing strategy: